terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

-﻿Chuck Norris could easily make an app that runs on iOS, Android, and Windows without any frameworks or tools, but most of us could do with some help.
-Xamarin Forms is the perfect help for this - it enables apps for all three platforms from a single codebase.
+﻿Chuck Norris could easily makes a single app run on every platform: iOS, Android, and Windows - without any frameworks or tools.
+Most others could do with some help.
+Xamarin Forms is a perfect help, and makes it a breeze to create an app!
+You can create an app for all three platforms from a single codebase.
 It comes free with Visual Studio 2019 community edition from Microsoft.
-Let's have some fun and use it to make a simple app that can amuse us with facts about Chuck Norris.
+Let's try it out - and have some fun.
+You will use it to make a simple app that can entertain with facts about Chuck Norris.
+You will use these tools, libraries, and services:

+- Visual Studio 2019 community edition
+- Xamarin.Forms
+- RestSharp - for REST calls from C#
+- Okta.Auth.Sdk - for authenticating users
+- Chuck Norris facts API at https://api.chucknorris.io/

-# Getting the tool
+# Get the tool
 Start by downloading Visual Studio 2019 community edition from [__visualstudio.microsoft.com__](https://visualstudio.microsoft.com/).
 Make sure to check the box "Mobile development" during the installation process: